Pacific Rim (film): Legacy

 Named after the female character from the film, Mako Mori (played by Rinko Kikuchi), the Mako Mori test is a set of requirements designed to measure the level of gender equality in a film or TV show.
 Derived from the Bechdel test, it was born from the following observation: even though the film Pacific Rim gives a rather good representation of women, it fails the Bechdel test.
 The criterion of the Mako Mori test is as follows: there is at least one female character; with her own narrative arc; independent to that of a male character.

 Sequel

-A sequel titled Pacific Rim Uprising, directed by Steven S. DeKnight and produced by Del Toro, with Kikuchi, Day, and Gorman reprising their roles, and Universal Pictures taking the film distribution, was released on March 23, 2018.
+A sequel titled Pacific Rim Uprising, directed by Steven S. DeKnight and produced by Del Toro, with Kikuchi, Day, and Gorman reprising their roles, and Universal Pictures taking over the film distribution, was released on March 23, 2018.

 Other media

 Video game

-A single-player fighting video game based on the film was announced by the Australian Classification Board for Xbox 360 and PlayStation 3.
+A single-player fighting video game based on the film was announced by the Australian Classification Board for Xbox Live Arcade and PlayStation Network.
 Published and developed by Yuke's, Pacific Rim: The Video Game was released along with the film on July 12, 2013.
 The game received generally negative reviews.
 Reliance Games developed a Pacific Rim tie-in game for smartphone platforms, such as iOS and Android devices; this version also received negative reviews.